vitale232/WMXDataReviewerTools/README.md

 This tool selects the edits made by a specific user since a specific date (using the `EDITED_BY` and `EDITED_DATE` columns on LRSN_Milepoint) and runs them through a set of Python functions that validate specific data relationships.
 Examples include "Local Roads should not have a `ROUTE_NUMBER`", "`COUNTY_ORDER` should be a series of numbers incrementing by a value of one on a `DOT_ID`", the "`ROUTE_SUFFIX` of a `ROADWAY_TYPE=Route` must be `None`", and many other validations.
 View the [source code](https://github.com/vitale232/WMXDataReviewerTools/blob/8609446d86f925b3509bd95330c7b780e7c4868f/NYSDOT_Validations_Toolbox/validation_helpers/validations.py#L420) or the [table below](#roadway-level-attribute-checks) for a complete list.

 #### 3. Execute SQL Validations Against Network
 These validations are executed against the entire LRSN_Milepoint table, validating only active routes.
-There are two [SQL queries](#execute-sql-validations) that are executed as apart of this validation tool, one of which ensures there is only one combination of roadway-level attributes, the other of which ensures there is not more than one combination of `DOT_ID, COUNTY_ORDER, and DIRECTION`.
+There are two [SQL queries](#execute-sql-validations) that are executed as apart of this validation tool, one of which ensures there is only one combination of roadway-level attributes, the other of which ensures there is not more than one combination of `DOT_ID`, `COUNTY_ORDER`, and `DIRECTION`.

 #### 4. Execute All validations
 This tool serves as a wrapper function for items 1 through 3 of these lists.
 The data flow of this tool requires the tools to be executed in the following order: